Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

-Sanity Slippage: Naugus is starting to suffer this post-Genesis, as a result of the personalities of the wizards who formed him reemerging and fighting him for dominance.
+Sanity Slippage: Naugus is started to suffer this post-Genesis, as a result of the personalities of the wizards who formed him reemerging and fighting him for dominance.
 This is mirrored by Body Horror, as his body tends to mutate when he loses control and becomes a rampaging beast, though this usually only last a few minutes at a time before he manages to regain control of himself.

-Scenery Gorn: several times during the comics' run; Silver's future, Enerjak's destruction of New Megaopolis, and Eggman's attack on Knothole & New Mobotropolis are just a few examples.
+Scenery Gorn: Several times during the comics' run; Silver's future, Enerjak's destruction of New Megaopolis, and Eggman's attack on Knothole & New Mobotropolis are just a few examples.

 Robotropolis wasn't exactly a pleasant sight to behold either.

 Once the Destructix starts to fall apart, Sleuth hands control to Fiona and just walks away.

 Naugus gets so freaked out over the visions of the original universe that he throws himself out of a window and races into a forest, telling Sonic and Tails they can have Castle Acorn back.